 When we first work with a new client, the starting point of any project is observational customer research, whether conducted using video camera technology or manually using human observers and digital pens.
 We set objectives with the client and capture the information required to understand where customers go, what they do, what they look at, touch, buy and where they interact with staff.
 The results from this consumer analysis allow us to inform clients on what works well, and what needs focus to improve the customer experience and ultimately improve sales.

 The psychology of shopping can take the process even further too.
-As an additional service to our behavioural analysis we are able to offer quantitative surveys, speaking directly to customers whose movements we have tracked in store to understand the reasons behind their shopping behaviour.
+As an additional service to our behavioral analysis we are able to offer quantitative surveys, speaking directly to customers whose movements we have tracked in store to understand the reasons behind their shopping behavior.
 Customer intercepts or exit interviews allow us to build a complete picture – what consumers say they do when shopping, cross referenced with what they actually do.

 The psychology of how individuals and groups of people shop is of personal interest to me, with psychology having formed half of my combined honors degree.
-Utilising my academic experience and combining it with the practical skills and expertise I have gained in the last seven years allows me to deliver a unique analysis and insight into a client’s customer journey.
+Utilizing my academic experience and combining it with the practical skills and expertise I have gained in the last seven years allows me to deliver a unique analysis and insight into a client’s customer journey.

-One of my favourite current projects is working with a high end shoe brand to help drive conversion within their stores.
+One of my favorite current projects is working with a high end shoe brand to help drive conversion within their stores.
 We’ve carried out our initial observational research and following our recommendations they have seen immediate improvements in sales which is hugely satisfying.
 Plus, it’s shoes so I’m in my element!

 shopper engage centre of excellence manager